andre-brandao/pyprland/scratchpads.md

 number of pixels separating the scratchpad from the screen border, depends on the [animation](#animation) set.

-## `lazy` (optional)

-default to `false`.

-when set to `true`, prevents the command from being started when pypr starts, it will be started when the scratchpad is first used instead.

-- Good: saves resources when the scratchpad isn't needed
-- Bad: slows down the first display (app has to launch before showing)

 ## `size` (optional - RECOMMENDED)

 No default value.